shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 }
 ```

-The method `removeStoreTemplatEmotionFromListing` will check for a custom attribute the plugin created.
+The method `removeStoreTemplateEmotionFromListing` will check for a custom attribute the plugin created.
 This attribute
 is `1` for the store template shopping world, so only shopping worlds without this flag are shown.
 The method `modifyEmotionModule` modifies the `libraryAction` of the backend emotion controller - this method will
 return all available components for the toolbar on the right of the emotion designer.
 As our dynamic components